-KABUL, Afghanistan – Afghanistan's president said Thursday that 18 people killed in a NATO airstrike in eastern Afghanistan on Wednesday were all civilians.
+KABUL, Afghanistan – The Afghan president said Thursday that 18 people killed in a NATO airstrike in eastern Afghanistan a day earlier were all civilians.

-NATO has so far said it has no records of civilian deaths from the pre-dawn strike Wednesday on a house in Logar province.
-The NATO and Afghan troops were going after a local Taliban leader when the international coalition says they came under fire and called in an airstrike on the house.
+NATO has so far said it has no records of civilian deaths from the pre-dawn strike on a house in Logar province.
+The NATO and Afghan troops were going after a local Taliban leader when the international coalition says they came under fire and called in an airstrike Wednesday.

 "This is unacceptable.
-It cannot be tolerated," President Hamid Karzai said of the strike in Logar.
-He criticized NATO for not being able to provide an explanation for the vans piled with women and children's bodies that villagers displayed to reporters.
+It cannot be tolerated," President Hamid Karzai said in a statement condemning the strike in Logar.
+He criticized NATO for not being able to provide an explanation for the vans piled with bodies of women and children that villagers displayed to reporters.

-NATO confirmed only militant deaths from the strike but has sent an assessment team to investigate allegations that civilians were killed either alongside or instead of insurgents.
+NATO confirmed only militant deaths from Wednesday's strike but sent a team to investigate allegations that civilians were killed either along with or instead of insurgents.

 "The reason this team has been dispatched down there is because there is such a discrepancy between what our operational reporting indicates and what Afghan officials on the ground are saying happened," said Maj.
 Martyn Crighton, a spokesman for the NATO force in Afghanistan.

 Villagers displayed 18 bodies at the provincial capital on Wednesday, including five women, seven children and six men.
 Afghan officials said then that some or all of the dead men were militants.
 Since no government officials have visited the site of the attack, it was not clear if there might be additional dead.